Answers to Reverse Mortgages

 What are the costs?

 As with a regular mortgage, the costs associated with the Reverse Mortgage include the appraisal, origination fee, title insurance, escrow, and recording fees.
-The FHA plan includes a .5 or a 2.5% initial mortgage insurance premium, determined by the funds being drawn in the first twelve months.
-FHA guarantees the funds are available to the borrower if something happens to the lender.
+The FHA plan includes a 2% initial mortgage insurance premium, determined by the funds being drawn in the first twelve months.
+FHA insurance guarantees the funds are available to the borrower if something happens to the lender.
 This insurance protects the borrower from re-paying more than the value of the home, covering the difference to the lender.
-The costs associated with a reverse mortgage can be financed so there are no up front out of pocket fees other than the cost of the appraisal and possible inspections.
+The costs associated with a reverse mortgage can be financed so there are no up front out of pocket fees other than the cost of the appraisal and possible inspections and possibly the counseling.

 Click here to read the details of the reverse mortgage costs in Minnesota.

-Payment of the Reverse Mortgage is not due until the borrower permanently leaves the home.
+Payment of the Reverse Mortgage is not due until the borrower permanently leaves the home or upon other maturity triggers.
 Although the loan could be called due if one does not abide by the terms of the loan such as not paying property taxes, hazard insurance, and maintaining the home.

 As a non-recourse loan, the repayment amount cannot exceed the value of the home with no personal liability for the borrower or their estate.
 The loan is generally paid through the sale of the home.
 If heirs wish to maintain ownership, the loan can be repaid with other liquid assets or by obtaining a conventional mortgage.
 In the case of joint borrowers, when one of them dies, the mortgage stays in place as long as the other borrower has the home as their primary residence and abides by the terms of the loan, i.e. paying property taxes, hazard insurance and maintaining the property.